 Making a Paper Plate Sea Aquarium

-This is a guide about making a paper plate sea aquarium
+This is a page about making a paper plate sea aquarium

 .
 An easy, creative project for youngsters to make in a short time using simple craft materials.